zsofiasomlai/pbx-group-security/content/challenges/management/deliver-results.md

 ---
-title: Deliver Results Through Teamwork
+title       : Deliver Results Through Teamwork
 Key         : MA-DR
-level : ungraded
+skills      : Leadership, Mentoring, Behaviour, Mindset, Competency difficulty  : easy area        : management

-skills : Leadership, Mentoring, Behaviour, Mindset, Competency difficulty : easy area : Management questions   :
+questions   :
     - "MA-DR-01: Tell me about a time when you had to translate an organisational strategy into concrete deliverables that resulted in positive business outcomes."
     - "MA-DR-02: Tell me about a time when your team’s workload was unbalanced.
 How did you prioritise and delegate the work?"